allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 |||
 |:---:|:-----|
 |*Conflict of Interests:*|Gabor Erdosi is a Project Officer of The Meterbolic Project|
-|*Funding for the Series by:*|The Meterbolic Project and the DIFFERENCE Foundation
+|*Funding for the Series by:*|*YOUR* subscription to the Meterbolic Project and the DIFFERENCE Foundation

 <strong>End of Part I.</strong>